kuzzleio/documentation-old/src/sdk-reference/collection/search.md

 | ``size`` | number | Provide the maximum number of results of the request (used to paginate results) | ``10`` |

 <aside class="notice">
-  To get more information about scroll sessions, please refer to the <a href="/api-reference/#search">API reference documentation</a>.
+  To get more information about scroll sessions, please refer to the <a href="/api-reference/collection/search">API reference documentation</a>.
 </aside>

+---

-## Callback response
+### Callback response

-Resolves to an instantiated [SearchResult](#searchresult) object.
+Resolves to an instantiated [SearchResult](/sdk-reference/search-result) object.